 Current Setback Factors illustrate average rates of shoreline change over approximately 50 years.
-The information presented here is not predictive, nor does it reflect the short-term erosion that occurs during storms.The erosion rates depicted in these data have been adopted (January-2004) by the Coastal Resources Commission for incorporation into oceanfront setback rules.
+The information presented here is not predictive, nor does it reflect the short-term erosion that occurs during storms.The most current erosion rates depicted in these data have been adopted (February-2013) by the Coastal Resources Commission for incorporation into oceanfront setback rules.
 These data are used as factors in determining setback distances for oceanfront construction.
 Please contact your CAMA Local Permit Officer or the nearest regional field office of the N.C.
 Division of Coastal Management for more information..

 Historic Shorelines: These data represent historic oceanfront (1849 - present) and inlet (1930's - present) shorelines; and were digitized referencing a variety of sources (NOS-Topographic Sheets, LIDAR Mean High Water, and Photography Wet/Dry line).

 Construction Setback Factors: DCM now has digital versions of current and historic setback factors, and can be viewed using this web mapping application or downloaded for use in your GIS.